UPAC REQUESTOR HANDBOOK

 Agendas are normally set for policy reviews and are advertised via the UPAC website at least one (1) week prior to the meeting.
 The author of the policy recommendation is expected to attend the policy review.

 Policy reviews will begin with the Chair, committee members, advisors, author(s), and members of the public gallery taking their seats.
 The Chair will convene the policy review and introduce the representative(s).
 A brief presentation and explanation from the representative(s) will be provided, followed by a period of UPAC/representative question and answer.
 The committee will then open the floor to brief comments from the gallery followed by a committee discussion of the policy proposal.
-Finally, the committee will issue final recommendations and then vote via anonymous balloting (e.g. iClicker or paper).
+Finally, the committee will issue final recommendations and then vote via anonymous balloting (e.g., iclicker, paper, OrgCentral, forms).
 If the person proposing the policy change is a member of the UPAC committee, they are permitted to vote on the policy change.

 The committee may opt to vote in a different format: by a member making a motion, receiving a second to that motion, and achieving a majority vote (50% + 1) in favor.